aexol-studio/axolotl/Readme.md

 ## 🤔 Why?

-Writing GraphQL for backend developers remains a complicated process when you want to take the schema-first approach instead of going code-first.
-I was in the type-safety rabbit hole while building [GraphQL Zeus](https://github.com/graphql-editor/graphql-zeus) (a GraphQL client with almost 1 million downloads).
-Maintaining Zeus and developing with the constantly-changing TypeScript proved to be really hard. \
+Writing GraphQL is still a complicated process if you want the benefits of taking the schema-first approach instead of just going code-first.
+I was in a type-safety rabbit hole while building [GraphQL Zeus](https://github.com/graphql-editor/graphql-zeus) (a GraphQL client with almost 1 million downloads) because maintaining and developing with constantly-changing TypeScript proved to be really hard. \
 Over the years, I have come to understand that there was even more to it: we needed an **evolutionary** framework.
 I decided to write something simpler.
 Something that the community needed that integrated everything using the same knowledge.
 Something, ultimately, much more powerful.

 This is how Axolotl was born.

-Perhaps you want to use `apollo-server` but then switch to `graphql-yoga`?
+Do you want to use `apollo-server` but then switch to `graphql-yoga`?
 No problem.
 All you have to do is change the adapter.
-How about wanting to set up each part of your system in a different GraphQL server with microservices?
+How about setting up each part of your system in a different GraphQL server with microservices?
 Done.

+Axolotl can do all that and more!

 <br />

 ## 😇 How?

 Axolotl provides type-safety and lets you choose the adapter (or write your own).
-It allows you to develop your GraphQL project quickly and efficiently.
-How it runs it also depends on the underlying framework you choose.
+How it runs your GraphQL project depends on the underlying framework you choose.
+This will let you develop your GraphQL projects quickly and efficiently!

 <br />